 It is heart-warming to discover so many musically-gifted people, dedicating their life to this ephemeral art form with its wicked, tricky professional field full of problems and barriers.
 Some of them enjoy many performances, other only very few, but this is unrelated to the qualities of their music: performance chances depend on so many different factors of which luck and circumstance are more decisive than justice and true interest.
 Many of the composers I have researched are Americans; in Europe, some new tonal music can be found in England and France, but the German-speaking lands are conspicuously silent on the matter, still concentrated as they are on postwar modernism which offers an ethical ‘correct’ stand:

-The only exception I could find thus far, is the Austrian composer Johanna Doderer.
+The only exceptions I could find thus far, are the Austrian composers Wolfram Wagner (no family) and Johanna Doderer.
 But a more tonal and traditional touch can also be heard in German modernist composer Wolfgang Rihm’s late violin concerto Lichtes Spiel – result of reflection of old age?

 Up till now I have found many musical beauties in the works of John Kinsella, Jonathan Leshnoff, Stephen Albert, Aaron Jay Kernis, Pierre Jalbert, Jennifer Higdon, Peter Fribbins, Karol Beffa, Daniel Asia, Paul Moravec, and I thought that older composers like Ned Rorem, Samuel Barber, Alan Hovhanes, Frank Martin and Vagn Holmboe should also be included: they kept the flame burning in times where music like theirs was increasingly been described as ‘outdated’ and ‘derivative’, while on careful listening one can only conclude that they differ as much from their examples as Mozart from Haydn, Brahms from Schumann, Wagner from almost all early 19C opera composers and Beethoven, Franck from Wagner and Bruckner, Ravel from Debussy, etc. etc. It is so obvious that such critique stems from an entirely distorted idea of music history…. and one can only hope that in some better-informed non-ideological future this history will be thoroughly revised.